dhongu/deltatech/deltatech_service_maintenance_plan/README.rst

 Features:

-   -  gestionare planuri de revizii
+-  maintenance plan management
-   -  generare automat a comenzilor de service in baza planului
+-  automatic service orders generation based on the plan

 **Table of contents**